saymrwulf/prophet/notes.md

-2023-09-14T06:18:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (prophet) 2023-09-14T18:28:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (prophet) 2023-09-14T05:44:00 - Refactor for clarity, might break a few tests though (prophet)
+2023-09-14T06:18:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (prophet) 2023-09-14T18:28:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (prophet) 2023-09-14T05:44:00 - Refactor for clarity, might break a few tests though (prophet) 2023-09-14T04:08:00 - Minor doc updates: linking to article on quantization (prophet)